latent-to/developer-docs/docs/miners/index.md

 Emissions may not always appear as a smooth curve.
 Emission might only update at the end of tempo periods, or subnet validators might do more frequent internal updates.
 For example, a validator might detect new miners and refresh every 100 blocks.
 :::

+## Auto Staking

+Miners can enable auto staking to automatically stake their mining income to a validator of their choice.
+This feature streamlines compound staking by eliminating the need for manual staking operations.

+See [Auto Staking for Miners](./autostaking) for detailed information on setting up and managing auto staking.

 ## Moving a subnet miner to a different machine

 Once your subnet miner has begun mining, you can move it to a different machine, but proceed with caution.